 - $4,000 for the software licenses.

-This is for a 20-person team and doesn’t take into account additional IT staff or training.
+These estimates don’t take into account additional IT staff or training, either.
 So, in this scenario, you’re looking at around $14,500 before you’ve even made your first call.
-It may sound daunting, but our quick comparison tool can get you a competitive quote.

 As you can see, there’s a reason that so many businesses opt for the hosted option instead!
 Setting up a hosted system costs around a tenth of this, so you can see why it's so appealing to small and medium businesses.